 Gomo’s six years on the market give it advantages in terms of the depth of its feature set.
 For example, Gomo’s potential for customization tends to put it ahead of other cloud-based tools that have more limited customization features, or features that are slightly more difficult to use.

 Gomo’s maturity ensures that it has several unique features.
 A good example of this is the Gomo LMS wrapper.
-A tiny SCORM file pointing at a Gomo-authored course, the wrapper can sidestep the usual re-upload process while still delivering courses within the LMS.
-Plant the file on your LMS once and never touch it again—you’ll benefit from instant course updates and you will still be able to gather xAPI data via Gomo itself.
+A tiny SCORM file pointing at a Gomo-authored course, the wrapper can sidestep the usual re-upload process while still delivering courses within your learning management system.
+Drag and drop the file onto your LMS once and never touch it again—you’ll benefit from instant course updates and you will still be able to gather xAPI data via Gomo itself.

 In a market where no tool does everything, the Gomo team has worked tirelessly to develop an offering that comes closest to providing everything your team needs.